 “I don’t know…”

 While on one hand, the Union Minister of Women and Child Development, Ms. Maneka Gandhi, has stated that the term marital rape ‘cannot be applied to the Indian context’, on the other hand we hear sane voices like that of Kirthi Jayakumar, Founder of Saahas, an app for survivors of gender-based violence, stressing that “rape is rape, regardless of where and in what context it occurs.
 Marriage is no justification.
-What India does need is both a legislation that addresses marital rape and penalises it, along with a systemic education of all genders about rape, consent, and personal spaces.”
+Is marriage an excuse for rape?
+No. What India does need is both a legislation that addresses marital rape and penalizes it, along with a systemic education of all genders about rape, consent, and personal spaces.”

 A threat to society?

 Sushma agrees.
-“I have seen my father hit my mother.
+“I have seen my father hit my mother and domestic abuse carried out casually in my home.
 Maybe that is why I am docile and put up with this nonsense.
 I am scared for my children.
 I want them to give and receive love and respect.
 This should not become something to pass on to next generation.”

 “I don’t need to tell you what happened with dowry laws.
-The same thing is bound to happen if we criminalise marital rape.
+The same thing is bound to happen if we create a rigid marital rape law.
 Any woman who is bored or pissed off with her husband is going to cry foul,” says a lawyer at Bombay High Court, under the cover of anonymity.

 Let sanity prevail